Stephboss9/Stephboss9/README.md

 ### Welcome everybody, I'm Stephane 👋
 I'm 21 y/o and passionate about full-stack web development with more of a focus on the front end.
 I take pride in building functional and visually appealing web experiences.
-Currently pursuing a Bachelors degree in computer science and a math minor at the Universty of Maryland, College Park.
+I am pursuing a bachelor's degree in computer science and a math minor at the Universty of Maryland, College Park.

  ## 👨🏾‍💻 Current endeavors
 This is what I'm working on